Fishing A Salmon Fly

 The Depth Of Your Salmon Fly

-The next train of thought is to work out where in the water column you think salmon are holding then adjust your fly line's sink tip to sink your fly accordingly.
+The next train of thought is to work out where in the water column you think salmon are holding then adjust your fly line's sink tip to sink your fly into that zone accordingly.
 Of course a fresh run easily caught salmon that's still in a state of excitement from its arrival into fresh water will come 10ft or more to intercept a fly but with salmon that have been in the river a while you'll normally need to get your fly right onto their noses to achieve the desired reaction.

 The Speed Of Your Salmon Fly